ybgskr12/Reforestation/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.